Faculty Contact

 "How do I know that my application has been received?
 How can I tell if the reference letters are in place?"

 All of the application materials are processed electronically.
 Each individual who sends in a reference will receive confirmation of its receipt.
 You should contact the people from whom you have requested letters.
-You can also contact Mark Cohen directly (mscohen at ucla.edu) if you have special concerns about your application.
+You can also contact Mark Cohen directly (mscohen@g.ucla.edu) if you have special concerns about your application.

-We will collate the applications and letters shortly after May 1, 2010 and review them for completeness.
-We will send a confirmation mail to all of the applicants at that time.
-If the references are not in place, we will ask you to have them resubmitted, but this will have to take place very quickly, so that we can make our decisions in time for everyone's traveing planning.
+We will collate the applications and letters shortly after April, 2014 and review them for completeness.
+If the references are not in place, we will ask you to have them resubmitted, but this will have to take place very quickly, so that we can make our decisions in time for everyone's travel planning.

 "I wanted to find out what the word limit was for the letter of recommendation and also if it would be possible to email out the form for the letter before submitting my complete application? "